spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/8-java-dsl.md

 }
 ```

-Is this case, application properties are also overridden at deployment time in addition to setting the deployer property `count` for the log application.
+Is this case, application properties are also overridden at deployment time, in addition to setting the deployer property `count` for the log application.
 When using the fluent style, the deployment properties are added by using the `addDeploymentProperty` method (for example, `new StreamApplication("log").addDeploymentProperty("count", 2)`), and you need not prefix the property with `deployer.<app_name>`.

 <!--NOTE-->

-In order to create and deploy your streams, you need to make sure that the corresponding apps have been registered in the Data Flow server first.
+To create and deploy your streams, you need to make sure that the corresponding apps have been registered in the Data Flow server first.
 Attempting to create or deploy a stream that contains an unknown application throws an exception.
 You can register your application by using the `DataFlowTemplate`, as follows: